 No business for a lady, indeed…

-Despite various bimbo eyes whose pulchritudinous assets often far outweighed their mental equipment (to paraphrase one critic), competent women eyes have been around for a long time now, and the eighties saw a veritable tsunami of them breaking upon the shores of a once almost exclusively male bastion.
+Despite various bimbo eyes whose pulchritudinous assets often far outweighed their mental equipment (to paraphrase one critic), competent women eyes have been around for a long time now–they were all the rage in the latterp art of the nineteenth century–and the nineteen-eighties saw a resurgence; a veritable tsunami of them breaking upon the shores of what had become an almost exclusively male bastion.

-That they've finally come into their own -- and that simply being female is no in itself a major attraction -- is something we should all be grateful for.
+That they’ve finally come into their own (again)–and that simply being female is no in itself a major attraction–is something we should all be grateful for.
 After all, they have helped rejuvenate the entire private eye genre and given it new depth.
-It's about time.
+It’s about time.

 Here are some of the major players…